lkesteloot/unsong/unsong.md

 [i]“I asked,”[/i] said the Comet King, and for the first time through her own confusion Robin heard the note of despair in his voice.

 “Ask the other chief rabbi!
 Aren’t there always two?
-Ask the…”
+Ask the...”

 The Comet King put his arms around Robin and whispered “I’m sorry”.

 “No. Figure something out.
-Can’t you just…be really evil?
+Can’t you just... be really evil?
 Then die?
 That has to work.
 It’s not even Thamiel’s law.
 It’s God’s.”

 “I asked Uriel,” said the Comet King.
 “He said it wouldn’t work.
 Doing evil for a greater good, because I want to save the world.
 It wouldn’t count.”